 - Preheat the oven to 300 F.

-- Pour the milk ino a pan, add the vanilla, and bring just to a boil.
+- In a heavy bottomed sauce pan, add the milk and vanilla extract, and bring to a boil.

 - Once the milk has come to a boil, turn off the heat, and gradually stir in the hot milk to the egg mixture, a little at a time.